Kevmate/Jormungandr-for-Newbs/README.md

 Hey, I have a running staking node, all I have to do is tell you what I did.

 Erm, ok, it turned out harder than that.
-All the tiral and error that goes on means you sort of forget all the steps.
+All the trial and error that goes on means you sort of forget all the steps.
 However, to cut a long story short, I have created this fabulous step by step guide.
 Collected from generally around the place and pasted into a story.

 Enjoy.